A person can acquire Finnish citizenship on the basis of

 4) application.
 A foreigner may acquire Finnish citizenship upon application if certain requirements are reliably established.
 Application can be submitted only in Finland.
 There is a fee for application.

 There are other grounds, such as adoption, for acquiring Finnish citizenship as well.
 For more information and fees kindly contact Immigration Service or the Consulate.

-A new Finnish Nationality Act permitting dual nationality more broadly than before came into force on June 1, 2003.
+A new Finnish Nationality Act permitting dual (and multiple) nationality more broadly than before came into force on June 1, 2003.

 A Finn does not forfeit Finnish citizenship on gaining citizenship of another country.
 Similarly, foreigners who gain Finnish citizenship no longer need to give up their earlier citizenship.